- Read your assignment

 Ask questions.
 If anything is unclear, or if you are uncertain about anything, be sure to ask!
 As you work through this process, draw on the many resources available to you.
 You can attend your professor’s office hours, schedule an appointment with a librarian, and visit the campus Writing Center.

 Choose a topic.
 Start big.
 If your topic hasn’t been assigned, choose something you’re interested in like a particular text, an author, or a larger theoretical concern.
-For example, if you want to write about the short story “Everyday Use,” you might start with that text, Alice Walker, or questions of identity.
+For example, if you want to write about the short story “Everyday Use,” you might start with that text, the author Alice Walker, or a central theme of the story like questions of identity.

 But then sometimes there are just too many possibilities.
 Choose keywords that draw on the terminology from studies on literary texts and on your topic.
 Explore what the experts have to say in order to choose those keywords that will be most helpful to you.